 These types of restaurants are high-end, high-quality establishments.
 They will have awards including AA rosettes and Michelin Stars.

 What does a la carte mean for award-winning restaurants?
 Restaurants serving award-winning cuisines will have to have award-winning dishes on their menus.
-And also an outstanding service from the front of house team.
+Additionally, there is outstanding service provided by the front of house team.

 What Is An AA Rosette?